backupbrew/switchbrew/Applet Manager services.md

 #### GetPopInteractiveOutDataEvent

-No input, returns an output handle.
+No input, returns an output event handle with autoclear=false.

 #### NeedsToExitProcess